-In the complex world of healthcare coding, it’s essential to understand the distinction between guidelines, rules, and regulations.
+In the complex world of healthcare coding, it’s essential to understand the distinction between coding guidelines, rules, and regulations.
 These terms are often used interchangeably but have different meanings, particularly when it comes to the legal implications for healthcare providers.

 To clarify the terms: